TheAppgineer/flatpak-flutter/README.md

     pip install packaging pyyaml toml

+Or, using the requirements file:

+    pip install -r requirements.txt

 ## Python module details
 The Python modules, taking care of the different processing steps, are further described in the README file within the module subdirectory: